SimonSapin/victor/victor/fonts/README.md

 It is the ancestor of [DejaVu] and has much more limited Unicode coverage (not much basic Latin), and thus smaller file sizes.
-It is distributed under a custom license (see the `ttf-bitstream-vera-1.10/COPYRIGHT.TXT` file).
 Files obtained from from [ftp.gnome.org].

 [Vera]: https://www.gnome.org/fonts/